Saibaba161/weather_api/README.md

 6) Finally, in the terminal, run the command "npm run dev"

+7) The application will directly run on port 3000.
+If the application is not opened directly, go to your browser and open `http://localhost:3000`

 ## Features

 Using this application, the user can easily know the information about a particular place just by typing the city's name in the search bar.